clj-commons/metrics-clojure/docs/source/ring.rst

 foo.ring.responses.rate
 foo.ring.handling-time

-This is useful if you want to break your metrics down by endpoint
+This is useful if you want to break your metrics down by endpoint.

 Troubleshooting
 ---------------